tskit-dev/tutorials/args.md

 search).
 However, using {meth}`TreeSequence.nodes()` is inefficient if you also want to access the *edges* associated with each node.

-The examples below show how to efficiently traverse the connected nodes in a tree sequence graph, visiting each only once, ensuring children are visited before parents (or vice versa), while simultaneously giving access to the edges associated with each node.
+The examples below show how to efficiently visit the all the edges in a tree sequence, grouped by the nodes to which they are connected, while also ensuring that children are visited before parents (or vice versa).

 #### Traversing parent nodes